 Just wanted to set the record straight on the historical facts.
 Even worse, his name wasn't Patrick.

 He was an England-born slave of Irish raiders.
+Since England was still Roman in 400, he really was a colonial Roman.

 The Irish do not cook Corned Beef and Cabbage - except for American tourists